iotaledger/integration-services/documentation/docs/examples/authorize-to-channel.md

 ## Authorize a Subscription

-In order to allow `userClient` to read and write on that channel, its subscription need to be authorized as shown in the following script:
+In order to allow `userClient` to read and write on that channel, its subscription needs to be authorized as shown in the following script:

 ```js
 // Find subscriptions to the channel that are not already authorized.